 Class Three - IRS Allowed Secured Claim.
-The IRS has a secured claim which is for Tax Years 2007, 2008, 2009, 2010, and 2011.
-The IRS liens securing its claim enjoy second, fourth, fifth and sixth priority at the registry of deeds and were recorded at Book 4943, Page 0201; Book 5435, Page 2204; Book 5479, Page 1297 and Book 5694, Page 2816.
-The Allowed Class Three Claim shall be paid as provided herein.
-The total amount due under Class Three with interest and penalties is approximately \$25,340.65.
+The IRS has a secured claim which is for a portion of Tax Years 2008.
+The IRS lien securing this claim was recorded at Book 4943, Page 0201.
+The Allowed Class Three Claim is considered fully secured and shall be paid as provided herein.
+The total amount due under Class Three with interest and penalties is approximately \$7,440..
 This amount shall be paid with 4% interest via monthly payments over the 60 months following the Effective Date of the Plan.
-The estimated monthly payment to pay this Class Three Claim in full will be approximately \$467.00.
-The tax liens shall survive confirmation and shall be released consecutively when the associated tax debt is paid in full through the Plan.
+The estimated monthly payment to pay this Class Three Claim in full will be approximately \$140.00.
+The tax lien shall survive confirmation and shall be released when the associated tax debt is paid in full through the Plan.
 The Class Three Claim is impaired under the Plan and the holder of such Claim will be entitled to vote as a class to accept or reject this Plan.

 Class Four - Allowed Secured Claim of National Finance Corporation.
 In full and final satisfaction of the Claim Allowed in Class Four, such Claim shall be paid as provided herein.
 The total amount due under Class Four shall be based upon the Allowed Secured Claim.
 Said claim shall be paid pursuant to a promissory note as agreed by the Debtor and National Finance Corporation and assumed by the Reorganized Debtor (the "Note") in the principal amount of \$150,00.
 Payments on the Note shall be made on the thirtieth (30th) day following the Effective Date.
 The Note will include provisions such as late fees and collection provisions usual and customary in the industry outside of bankruptcy, the exact terms of which will be agreed upon by National Finance Corporation and the Debtor before the Effective Date.
 The Debtor proposes to pay the Secured Claim of \$150,000 at 6% interest over 20 years.
 The estimated monthly payment will be approximately \$1,075.00.
+The Debtor reserves the right to pre-pay this obligation from non-debtor funds (thereby reducing the total interest that will be paid) should Ms. D'Aoust wish to contribute her personal funds.
+When the debt has been paid in full, National Finance Shall Record a Release of Attachment.
 The Class Four Claim is impaired under the Plan and the holder of such Claim will be entitled to vote as a class to accept or reject this Plan.